How to become a foster carer?

 - We will take up references from other non-family members who can tell us about your suitability to become a foster carer

-Your social worker from Family Fostering Partners will visit you and your family regularly to collect information for an assessment report, which when completed will be presented to our Fostering Panel.
-You will be invited to attend the Fostering Panel.
+Throughout the process, your link worker from Family Fostering Partners will visit you and your family regularly to collect information for an assessment report, which when completed, will be presented to our Fostering Panel.
+The assessment covers your suitability to foster as well as home checks.
+When this is complete, you will be invited to attend the Fostering Panel.

-Once you’ve completed the assessment and have been approved as a foster carer for Family Fostering Partners, we will work with you to match your skills and placement preference to a child’s needs.
+Once you’ve completed the assessment and have been approved as a foster parent for Family Fostering Partners, we will work with you to match your skills and placement preference to a child’s needs.